 15. Pick pansies for pockets of autumnal color

 A longstanding favorite in the world of fall planters, pansies are always a great way to ensure dabs of bright color dot your autumnal garden.
 Often flowering through late fall and into winter and spring, they are continually popular for autumnal planters both small and large.
 With a wide range of colored and bi-colored varieties available, use them to add quaint chromatic details to evergreen laden planters like in this example.

 What do you put in a planter in the fall?

 If color is what you’re looking for from your planters in the fall, look for plants that flower in the cooling months.
-Pansies are a favorite for English-style gardens, while chrysanthemums will create allusions to East Asia.
+Pansies are a favorite for English garden ideas, while chrysanthemums will create allusions to East Asia.
 Marigolds bring a warming crop of sunshine to an autumnal garden, while asters will festoon a space with delicate purple flowers.
-Dahlias are also a favorite for autumn, and are available in a wide range of colors.
+Dahlias are also a favorite for fall, and are available in a wide range of colors.